 - Family history of suicide

 - Easy access to lethal means

 - Lack of social support and sense of isolation

 - Stigma associated with asking for help

-- Lack of health care, especially mental health and substance abuse treatment
+- Lack of health care, especially mental health treatment

 - Cultural and religious beliefs, such as the belief that suicide is a noble resolution of a personal dilemma